Fennec2000GH/Resume/README.md

-# This is my most recent résumé.
+# This is my most recent résumé and CV.
 Please feel free to look.